-One of my first truly kinky experiences was with a guy who bent me over on his couch, lifted up my dress, and spanked me until my ass was red and bruised.
-I didn’t want him to stop, but was it because I got off on pain or was it because it made me feel submissive?
+One of my first BDSM experiences was with a guy who bent me over on his couch, lifted up my dress, and spanked me until my ass was red and bruised.
+I didn’t want him to stop, but was it because I was a masochist or because it made me feel submissive?

 It would take me some time to answer that question.
 While the same guy spanked me during future encounters, it was never with the intensity of that first time.
 It was simply an accompaniment to other activities, so I didn’t get a clear sense of what I liked about it.

 A year or so later, I met a vanilla guy on Tinder who was willing to indulge my kinky tendencies during a one-night stand.
 He spanked me with enough force to leave welts after fewer than 10 hits with his hand.
 He stopped and apologized when it was clear that I was in pain—not the fun kind.
 Although he’d done what I wanted, the pain had prevented me from eroticizing the act as I’d done in the past.
 It was then that it began to dawn on me that I’m not a masochist—not only because I didn’t enjoy the pain, but also because I had no real interest in learning to push past it or endure more.

 As a newcomer to kink and being submissive, most of my associations with BDSM had to do with stereotypical images of whips and chains—in other words, impact play.
-Once I realized that pain in and of itself wasn’t what I was after, I wondered how, or if, these elements of BDSM had a place in my sex life.
+Once I realized that I wasn’t a masochist, I wondered how, or if, these elements of BDSM had a place in my sex life.